 As a rule, there needs to have been a serious mistake for you to appeal against a decision.
 You would need to get permission and there may be some costs incurred.
 You should read the guidance notes on completing form N161 before appealing a decision.

-HMCTS EX343 leaflet informs you how to complain about the administrative service provided.
-Complaints can help make them aware of how they can improve.
+The HMCTS complaints procedure replaces EX343 leaflet and informs you how to complain about administrative services.
+Complaints can help make them aware of how to improve.
 They also welcome your feedback when you experienced an excellent service.

 How to Apply for a Forced Marriage Protection Order in the United Kingdom